 If you already have a website on WordPress, you can convert it into a social network.
-There are a lot of social out-of-box plugins (BuddyPress, WP Symposium, WP Mingle etc) for this purpose.
-The similar process can be done for Joomla, Drupal, and some other CMSs.
+There are a lot of social out-of-box plugins (BuddyPress, WP Symposium, WP Mingle, etc) for this purpose.
+A similar process can be done for Joomla, Drupal, and some other CMSs.

 The social media plugins allow making a customizable social media website where the registered members are enabled to create profiles, send private messages, share content, connect to each other, create groups, and much more.

-Some technical background will be necessary for installation of WordPress itself, plugin installation and configuration, linking of the website to the selected hosting, creating a database, running scripts etc. Luckily, there are a lot of guides and free tutorials to help anyone do this.
+Some technical background will be necessary for the installation of WordPress itself, plugin installation and configuration, linking of the website to the selected hosting, creating a database, running scripts, etc. Luckily, there are a lot of guides and free tutorials to help anyone do this.